 The Air Quality Department regulates burn activities because the process of burning wood and other materials produces fine particulate matter, carbon monoxide, and other toxins that can be harmful to your health.
 This page summarizes common types of burning activities and restrictions.
 Most burning restrictions apply throughout Maricopa County, while some apply only in Area A. For an interactive map of Area A, see Planning Area Maps.
 For information on burn permits and types of fires that require a burn permit, see Burn Permits.

-To find out if a No Burn Day has been declared you can download the Clean Air Make More Mobile App, check the Burn Restrictions Advisory page, or call 602-506-6400.
+To find out if a No Burn Day has been declared you can download the Clean Air Mobile App or call 602-506-6400.